nanoframework/Samples/samples/Graphics/README.md

+# Graphics samples

-These samples show how utilising graphics on displays can be achieved using nanoFramework.
+These samples show how utilizing graphics on displays can be achieved using nanoFramework.

+**THEY ARE STILL WORK IN PROGRESS so may not work as expected (or at all).
+Currently the touch implementation is incomplete.**

 Current targets are for the samples are ESP32 and the STM32F769I_DISCOVERY.
 But should work for other platforms that use supported graphic controllers.

-# Primitives
+## Primitives

 This demonstrates the low level graphic functions that are available and the primitive functions used by the WPF